The War of the End of the World: Critical reception

 In Publishers Weekly, Adriana Lopez wrote: "This historical novel, based on actual occurrences with plenty of fabulistic legends throughout, is delivered in Vargas Llosa's witty and objective journalistic tone.
 Vargas Llosa, who is so good at bringing to life the human faults of history's fanatics and dictators, captivates the deranged world of the charismatic Counselor."

 In a review of the 1984 English translation, Kirkus Reviews found that "though much of this novel is surprisingly drab and flat, the extraordinarily punishing, unremitting scenes of battle and carnage bring the book's lesson home all too vividly: the madness that can horribly grow out of any small fanaticism and power-base."

-In an 1985 edition of The London Review of Books, Philip Horne said: "The novel's great attraction lies in its combination of the oppressive physical immediacy with which it contemplates the horrific particulars of countless struggles for life in the Sertao and the subtlety with which its scheme makes these remote things matter.
+In a 1985 edition of The London Review of Books, Philip Horne said: "The novel's great attraction lies in its combination of the oppressive physical immediacy with which it contemplates the horrific particulars of countless struggles for life in the sertão and the subtlety with which its scheme makes these remote things matter.
 Like the best 19th-century novels, it satisfies both our sceptical and our credulous impulses, our preference for true history and our desire for good stories; and almost satisfies our greatest wish in this area – that true history and good story should be one and the same."